 Opportunities also exist for services suppliers in sectors where Canadians excel, such as in infrastructure, distribution and logistics; transportation; tourism and travel-related services; as well as services linked to the extractive industries.

-Canada’s inclusive trade agenda
+Canada’s inclusive approach trade

 Report a problem on this page